Pretius/Pretius-APEX-Context-Menu/README.md

     1. _[Optional]_ Set `Affected Elements` to narrow area in which context menu will be available.
 For example region.
 1. Save & run page

+Contextual menu can be applied to any element by specyfing `Selection Type` - see live demo for example with cell contextual menu.

 ### Advanced usage

 Please read inline help text for attribute `Override Behaviour` for detailed information about JSON object extending existing list entry.